 "First and foremost, I don’t really get the draw of white or light-colored aprons—unless you’re a full-time baker who's covered in flour all day—so it was important to choose a base color that could take a sauce splatter or two without making you look like you’re doing Dexter cosplay.
 Aprons are meant to be stained!
 Next, we wanted a dual chest pocket that had one compartment that could easily fit a Sharpie and a pen (I’m always labeling mise en place, testing projects, and leftovers, or jotting down notes for recipe development), and a second slightly larger compartment that could fit a kitchen timer or Thermapen.

 "Daniel had the idea of adding a little cheat sheet for target internal temps for proteins, and the team at Tilit thought to stitch that onto the inside of the fabric, so it’s not visible to anyone until the moment you need to remember what temp chicken breast should be cooked to.
 Finally, I am not a fan of in-your-face branding, so we asked Tilit to come up with a discreet SE logo to stitch onto the hip of the apron.
 If you rock side towels around your waist like I do, the logo probably won’t ever be visible.
 But the color detailing on the pockets, waist, and neck straps are all ones our readers should be familiar with from the site.
-I’m so happy with how these turned out, and have loved cooking with the prototype we were sent earlier this spring before the pandemic hit."
+I’m so happy with how these turned out, and have loved cooking with the prototype we were sent earlier this spring."